-Kendra joined CDPHE in 2016 and became the Recycling Grants Program Manager in 2021.
+Kendra joined CDPHE in 2016 and became the Waste Diversion Team Program Manager in 2021.
 Prior to joining CDPHE, Kendra worked for the State of Colorado Community College System, and spent many years in the financial services industry.
 Kendra earned a Master’s degree in Political Science from Colorado State University in Fort Collins where her areas of study were public administration and policy and American environmental policy.
-Kendra oversees the FRWD and RREO grant programs, and leads an amazing team of recycling grants professionals.
+Kendra oversees the FRWD and RREO grant programs, and leads an amazing team of waste diversion professionals.

 Megan Vinet (she/her/hers)

-Megan joined the Recycling Grants team in 2020, previously working in CDPHE’s Hazardous Materials and Waste Management Division as a Contract Administrator since 2018.
+Megan joined the Waste Diversion Team in 2020, previously working in CDPHE’s Hazardous Materials and Waste Management Division as a Contract Administrator since 2018.
 Prior to pursuing a career in public service, Megan worked in the private sector supporting the operation of tours, assisting with planning tours, and negotiating and managing hotel contracts for tour groups in North America.
 She studied Social Sciences at CSU Global.
 As a team lead, Megan provides support to the grant specialists to ensure grant projects are successful, and writes the RFAs for RREO and FRWD.

 Erin Girard (she/her/hers)